bggardner/canopen-rpi/README.md

 * `canopen-node-pdo.py` adds synchronous PDO support.
 * `canopen-master.py` is a complex example of a CANopen Master that involves using GPIOs and how to interact with changes to the object dictionary.

-Initilization scripts and instructions for starting the node applications at boot are also provided.
+`systemd` `.service` files and instructions for starting the node applications at boot are also provided.

 Protocol Adaptors
 -----------------